foundata/guidelines/licensing-how-to-apply.md

 ### Multiple licenses<a id="human-info-multiple-licenses"></a>

-The wording of the `README.md`'s licensing and copyright information is already pointing to the [copyright file](#machine-readable-file) (`.reuse/dep5`) and mentions that parts of the project might be subject to different licensing than the main one.
+The wording of the `README.md`'s licensing and copyright information is already pointing to the [copyright file](#machine-readable-file) (`REUSE.toml`) and mentions that parts of the project might be subject to different licensing than the main one.
 If this is not good enough, feel free to adapt the wording of the main "licensed under" sentence to highlight the main licensing rules without the need to maintain every single bit outside of the copyright file.
 Examples (adapt as needed):

 ```markdown
 The project is dual-licensed under the